 Chairman Joe Simons makes remarks

 [Note: The second day of hearings on Friday, September 14 has been postponed due to potential weather-related disruptions]

-The Georgetown event will be the first in a series of hearings that will examine whether broad-based changes in the economy, evolving business practices, new technologies, or international developments might require adjustments to competition and consumer protection enforcement priorities of the Commission.
+The Georgetown event was the first in a series of hearings that will examine whether broad-based changes in the economy, evolving business practices, new technologies, or international developments might require adjustments to competition and consumer protection enforcement priorities of the Commission.
 Many sessions will conclude with an opportunity for those attending the event in-person to submit questions to the participants.
 These public events, in conjunction with the public comment process, will provide the FTC with a broad and diverse range of viewpoints and stimulate evaluation of key enforcement and policy issues.